 Another way that a business owner could compensate the other party so that the business owner does not need to divide the business is to provide the other party with enough of the marital state that would compensate for the portion or value of the business as well as whatever the party was entitled to receive in the community property split.

 If both parties were actively involved in the business, there is also the option of the couple continuing to run the business together.
 However, that can create future issues.

 Protecting Your Business During a Divorce

 If you’re filing for divorce and you own a business, it’s important to work with a top Texas divorce lawyer to help you protect your business.
 The Law Office of Julie Johnson has more than 20 years of experience.
 We’ve helped hundreds of clients through the divorce process, and we want to help you, too.
-We offer free initial consultations.
+We offer consultations.
 To schedule your consultation, call us now at 214-265-7630.